 Well, communicator, it doesn’t have to be this way.
 With the right planning you can move from reactive to proactive, and from ad-hoc to strategic.

 Not sure where to start?
-We’ve got you covered.
+Our internal communications strategy template has you covered.

-Use this template to create a rock-solid employee communication strategy that will help you:
+Use this internal communications strategy template to create a rock-solid employee communication strategy that will help you:

 - Get ahead of the pop-up requests and reactive comms that keep you stressed out and falling behind.